smashse/smashse/README.md

 -   👯 I’m looking to collaborate on Open Source and social / digital inclusion projects
 -   🤔 I’m looking for help with the career transition from SysAdmin to DevOps
 -   💬 Ask me about Linux, Virtualization, IaC, LXD, Containers and Orchestration
--   📫 How to reach me: smashse@gmail.com
+-   📫 How to reach me: anderson@gama.technology
 -   😄 Nickname: Smash
 -   ⚡ Fun fact: I like Punk Rock